Graduate FAQ

 I have been out of school for 10 years and graduated with a BA, but my GPA was under 3.0.
 What are my chances of getting in?

 You have several options.
-You can apply as a non-degree student and take 9 hours, which may then count toward the degree if you choose to pursue one.
-If you do well in these classes, you can ask those professors to write recommendations for you when you apply for full graduate status.
-You can also apply for a certificate program, and once you have established that you are interested and do well in these classes, you can apply for full graduate status.
+You can apply for admission to a certificate program and explain your situation in the statement of purpose, and once you have established that you are interested and doing well in these classes, you can apply for admission to a degree program.
+Alternatively, you can apply for admission as a non-degree student (with non-degree applications reviewed and decided by the ECU Graduate School rather than the English Department) and take 9 credit hours to establish a sufficient GPA, which may then count toward the degree if you choose to pursue one.
+If you do well in these classes, you can ask those professors to write recommendations for you when you apply for admission to the degree program.
 These options may improve, but do not guarantee, your chances for acceptance.

 Can I complete the degree taking one class a semester?